-- We are your first and BEST resource for this class!
-Feel free to come by during our office hours or email us at jkbartlett@southplainscollege.edu or mgroves@southplainscollege.edu. - Blackboard is the online course management system that will be used for this course.
+- I am your first and BEST resource for this class!
+Feel free to come by during my office hours or email me at jkbartlett@southplainscollege.edu. - Blackboard is the online course management system that will be used for this course.
 The course syllabus as well as any other class handouts can be accessed through Blackboard.
 Login at http://southplainscollege.blackboard.com.
 The user name and password should be the same as the MySPC and SPC email.

-User name: first initial, last name, and last 4 digits of the Student ID Password: Original Campus Connect Pin No. (found on SPC acceptance letter)
+User name: first initial, last name, and last 4 digits of the Student ID

+Password: Original Campus Connect Pin No. (found on SPC acceptance letter)

 - Free tutoring is available in M116 on the Levelland campus.
-Hours for the tutors will be posted by the door of M116 - Form study groups: Networking is an essential tool both in the classroom and in the workforce! - Your book that you have already purchased (or have an electronic copy of through MML) - MyMathLab has videos from the book under the Multimedia Tab - Websites that contain helpful videos: patrickjmt.com khanacademy.com
+Hours for the tutors will be posted by the door of M116. - Form study groups: Networking is an essential tool both in the classroom and in the workforce! - Your book that you have already purchased (or have an electronic copy of through MML) - MyMathLab has videos from the book under the Multimedia Tab - Websites that contain helpful videos: - patrickjmt.com khanacademy.com